microsoft/react-native-windows-samples/docs/native-code.md

 The Universal Windows Platform allows you to access a set of common functionality on all Windows devices via the [Windows Runtime](https://docs.microsoft.com/windows/uwp/winrt-components/) (WinRT).
 WinRT APIs can be accessed from C++ (via [C++/WinRT](https://docs.microsoft.com/windows/uwp/cpp-and-winrt-apis/)), or via .NET C#.

 #### WinRT support in .NET
-The current publicly supported version of .NET has built-in support for WinRT ([.NET UWP](https://docs.microsoft.com/windows/uwp/winrt-components/creating-windows-runtime-components-in-csharp-and-visual-basic)) whereas future versions of .NET Core starting with .NET Core 5 will only be able to access WinRT APIs via [C#/WinRT](https://docs.microsoft.com/windows/uwp/csharp-winrt/) in a way similar to what the C++/WinRT projection enables today.
+The current publicly supported version of .NET ([.NET UWP](https://docs.microsoft.com/windows/uwp/winrt-components/creating-windows-runtime-components-in-csharp-and-visual-basic)) has built-in support for WinRT.

 ## Win32 Desktop apps vs. RNW apps